 To return to manual cooking mode from an Automatic setting, simultaneously press the [+] and [-] key, this will clear the automatic program and return to manual mode.

-NOTE: This action will also clear the [Minute Minder] setting.
+Please note that this action will also clear the [Minute Minder] setting.

-Beeper tone adjustment.
+Beeper Tone Adjustment.

 The beeper tone can be adjusted to three different levels.